robdyke/dotfiles/README.md

 	make
 	sudo make install

+Urxvt seems faster than xterm, and is now also supported.
+This is preferred.

 ----
 See http://hivelogic.com/articles/top-10-programming-fonts for the best terminal font.
 I prefer Consolas and Menlo on OS X.